diegaum82/ApplicantAI/DEVELOPMENT_JOURNAL.md

 - IDE shows linter errors for dependencies that are correctly configured in Maven but not recognized by the IDE
 - NLP models are not yet loaded; currently using pattern matching as a fallback
 - Word embedding service uses a simple implementation; will need to be replaced with a more sophisticated one using actual word embeddings
+- Security configuration is permissive for development; needs to be tightened for production

 ## Challenges & Solutions